 This can ultimately ruin your new flooring and cause unevenness throughout your home.
 Before your contractor installs your new flooring, ask him or her about the epoxy and its risk of damaging your floors.

+If the job was done right, all of the floor’s joints should be even and the edges of each tile should be nice and level.
+Uneven tiles are often referred to as “lipping.”
 Lipping can also lead to chipping of the tiles where the floor between tiles is uneven.
 Before you hire your installation contractor, check the web for reviews in your community to lower the risk of hiring someone unqualified for the job.

-How to Resolve Uneven Tile Flooring
+The Solution to Uneven Tile Flooring

 - Select your new flooring – new tile floor or switch to hardwood?
 Work with your local contractor to decide which floor is best for your needs.

 Tile Removal and Surface Preparation with Speedy Floor Removal